-Greeneville, Tennessee, with a population of 23,972, is located in Greene County, TN and 30 miles from Kingsport, TN.
+Greeneville, Tennessee, population 23,972, is located in Greene County, TN and 30 miles from Kingsport, TN.

 Greeneville was founded in 1783 and is Tennessee's second oldest town.
 Greeneville is the home and burial place of Andrew Johnson, the 17th president.
 Davy Crockett was born in Greene County, TN.
 Greeneville was named after Nathanael Green, Revolutionary War General.

 David Crockett's place; image by David Duplessis, tennesseephotographs.com

 • Andrew Johnson National Historic Site honors the life of the 17th President.
 Andrew Johnson's presidency, 1865-1869, illustrates the United States Constitution at work following President Lincoln's assassination and during attempts to reunify a nation torn by civil war.
 Andrew Johnson's early home contains a family photo album, exhibits explaining Andrew Johnson's humble origins and rise in the political world, and a timeline connecting events in Johnson's life to those of current events of his time.

 • Bays Mountain Park - facilities include a 3500 acre outdoor classroom, 44 acre lake, and a nature center/museum, inside of which is a planetarium with a 40 foot diameter dome.
 The park is nestled in the northeastern end of the Bays Mountain formation only a few miles from downtown Kingsport.
 Framed on all sides by mountain ridges, much of the park lies in a natural basin and is a protected haven for wildlife.